Frequently Asked Questions About the

 European Union manufacturers and importers of products into the EU will be responsible for submitting information into the SCIP database where SVHCs are present above 0.1 percent weight over weight (w/w).
 Those importers often need to turn to their suppliers of articles to request information in order to fulfill their regulatory obligations.
 The following need to provide information to the SCIP database:

 - EU distributors of articles and other actors who place articles on the market.

-Retailers and other supply chain actors supplying articles directly to consumers are not obligated to submit information to the European Chemicals Agency (ECHA).
-There is still contention about the ability of non-EU manufacturers appointing some kind of legal representative in the EU to cover the responsibilities of the importers.
+Retailers and other supply chain actors supplying articles directly to consumers are not obligated to submit information to European Chemicals Agency (ECHA).

 What Is the SCIP Database?

 The SCIP database was mandated on May 20, 2018, as part of an amendment to the EU WFD.
 The database has three main objectives:

 - Decrease the generation of waste containing hazardous substances by supporting the substitution of substances of concern in articles placed on the EU market.

 - Make information available to further improve waste treatment operations.